compound-finance/comet/certora/properties.md

 2. `utilization_zero` - Zero utilization is only on initial baseIntresetRate  ( ✅/❌ ) - Gadi * one implication out of iff

-3. `isLiquiditable_false_should_not_change` - computation of isLiquidatable on the same state changes from false to true only due to price change  ( 👷 ) - Gadi
+3. `isLiquiditable_false_should_not_change` - computation of isLiquidatable on the same state changes from false to true only due to price change or accrue ( 👷 ) - Gadi

+4. `isLiquiditable_true_should_not_change` - computation of isLiquidatable on the same state changes from true to false only due to price change, supplying more collateral, or supply more base ( 👷 ) - Gadi

 ## Properties regarding variable evolution